 Does it Matter Who Responded to the Survey?
 Trends in the U.S. Gender Earnings Gap Revisited

-Keywords: gender earnings gap, survey response error, proxy response
+Keywords: gender earnings gap, proxy response, measurement error

 Suggested Citation: Suggested Citation